 Identifying Onsite Issues with Daily Site Audits

 One of the most important aspects of running an effective SEO campaign is ensuring there are no technical on-site issues with the website.
-As Adam Kaminski, a digital marketer from Anura.iosuggests, starting your SEO work with a daily site audit can go a long way in terms of identifying and resolving issues before their impact your organic rankings:
+As Adam Kaminski, a digital marketer from Anura.io suggests, starting your SEO work with a daily website audit can go a long way in terms of identifying and resolving issues before they impact your organic rankings:

 I usually begin my SEO work by running a daily Site Audit under their SEO menu to ensure complete optimization and linking throughout our entire website (leaving zero broken links, images, or videos behind).